-Do you wonder, why the three-phase system is more popular and widely used over one phase system?
+- Why the three-phase system is more popular and widely used than the one-phase system?

-What is the main difference between single-phase and 3 phase system?
+- What is the main difference between single-phase and 3 phase power systems?

 In the electrical environment, most of the important and interesting topic is the alternating current (AC) electrical system.
 From this topic, I am describing the advantage of a three-phase system over a single-phase system.